 - Finite element analysis (FEA) for large scale deformation and variable stiffness

 - Material science

 - Evolutionary algorithms / reinforcement learning to derive behaviour

-Before the CDT, I worked for AgustaWestland, the Anglo-UK helicopter company for 5 years.
+Before the CDT, I worked for AgustaWestland, the Anglo-Italian helicopter company for 5 years.
 Experience was gained in a variety of departments from Aircraft Operations, Transmissions Testing, Customer Training and Advanced Engineering (AW159 simulator), Customer Support and Procurement.
 Extensive experience in Programme Management of AW101 platform from bidding, building, aircraft delivery and customer support.

 During my MEng in Automotive Engineering at Loughborough University, I spent the year in industry at Honda Racing F1 systems working group.
 I was introduced to dynamic simlation of the driveline and data support at the factory for every races.
 The highlight was 3rd place finished by Rubens at the 2008 British GP.